Cemililkim/Clerk/SECURITY.md

 ### What Clerk Protects Against

-✅ **File System Access**
-- Variables encrypted at rest
+- **File System Access** — Variables encrypted at rest and require master password to decrypt
-- Cannot be read without master password

-✅ **Memory Dumps**
-- Sensitive data zeroized after use
-- Minimized exposure time in memory
+- **Memory Dumps** — Sensitive data zeroized after use; minimized exposure time in memory

-✅ **Offline Attacks**
-- Argon2id makes brute-force expensive
-- Unique salt prevents rainbow tables
+- **Offline Attacks** — Argon2id slows brute force; unique salt prevents rainbow-table attacks

-✅ **Shoulder Surfing**
-- Auto-lock after inactivity
-- Hidden values by default in UI

 ### What Clerk Does NOT Protect Against

-❌ **Malware on Your Device**
+- **Malware on Your Device** — If the host is compromised (keyloggers, rootkits), secrets may be exposed
-- If your system is compromised, Clerk cannot protect you
-- Keyloggers can capture master password
-- Memory scrapers can extract decryption keys

-❌ **Physical Access to Unlocked Vault**
-- If attacker has access while vault is unlocked
+- **Physical Access to an Unlocked Vault** — If the vault is left unlocked and an attacker has physical access
-- Use auto-lock and lock manually when done

-❌ **Weak Master Passwords**
+- **Weak Master Passwords or Social Engineering**
-- Short or common passwords can be brute-forced
-- Use strong, unique passwords (12+ characters, mixed case, numbers, symbols)

-❌ **Social Engineering**
-- Attacker tricking you into revealing password
-- Never share your master password

 ---